Function Approximation in Numerically Rank-Deficient Bases: Discretization of Fourier extension frames

-This behaviour is verified numerically in Figure~\ref{fig:uniformsampling}, which confirms that $\|k_n\|_\infty = \mathcal{O}(n^2)$, while $\|k_n^\epsilon\|_\infty$ appears to grow linearly in $n$.
-This difference translates in the need for log-linear or quadratic oversampling when computing a least squares approximation with or without regularization, respectively, using uniformly random samples.
+Numerical verification is provided in Figure~\ref{fig:uniformsampling}, which confirms that $\|k\|_{L^\infty} = \mathcal{O}(n^2)$, while $\|k^\epsilon\|_{L^\infty}$ appears to grow linearly in $n$.
+This difference translates into the need for log-linear or quadratic oversampling when computing a least squares approximation in finite-precision or exact arithmetic, respectively, using uniformly random samples.

-As an example, we approximate $f = 1/(1-0.32x)$ on $[-W,W]$ with $W = 0.3$ in the Fourier extension frame defined by~\eqref{eq:fourierextension} using uniformly random samples.
-The approximation is computed using a truncated singular value decomposition (TSVD) solver with threshold $\epsilon = 10 \kern1pt \machepsdp \approx 2 \times 10^{-15}$, where $\machepsdp$ denotes the working precision associated with IEEE double precison floating point numbers.
-Figure~\ref{fig:uniformsampling2} shows the $L^2$-error and demonstrates that linear oversampling suffices for convergence down to machine precision.
-In contrast, if we were to analyse this problem without taking regularization into account, we would conclude from Theorem~\ref{thm:uniformsampling1} that quadratic oversampling is needed.
+As a concrete example, we approximate $f = 1/(1-0.32x)$ on $[-W,W]$ with $W = 0.3$ in the Fourier extension frame defined by~\eqref{eq:fourierextension} using uniformly random samples.
+The approximation is computed via a truncated singular value decomposition with threshold $\epsilon = 100 \, \machepsdp \approx 2 \times 10^{-14}$.
+Figure~\ref{fig:uniformsampling2} shows the $L^2$-error, demonstrating that linear oversampling suffices for near-best numerical errors.
+By contrast, a theoretical analysis ignoring regularization (cf.\ Thm.~\ref{thm:uniformsampling1}) would suggest the need for quadratic oversampling.

-The approximation seems to converge root-exponentially.
-For a more detailed analysis of the convergence behaviour, we refer to~\cite{adcockNumericalStabilityFourier2014}.
-Note that convergence is exponential without regularization, see e.g.\ \cite{huybrechsFourierExtensionNonperiodic2010} and the example in section~\ref{sec:numapproxandl2reg}, but demands quadratic oversampling.
-Hence, we get root-exponential convergence as a function of the number of sample points $m$ with and without regularization.
-This is an example of a setting where the negative effects of regularization, i.e., reduced accuracy, are balanced by the positive effects, i.e., reduced need for data.
+The approximation seems to converge root-exponentially; a more detailed analysis of the convergence behaviour is given in~\cite{adcockNumericalStabilityFourier2014}.
+Without regularization, convergence is exponential—see~\cite{huybrechsFourierExtensionNonperiodic2010} and the example in Section~\ref{sec:numexample1}—but this comes at the cost of quadratic sample complexity.
+Therefore, we observe root-exponential convergence in the number of sample points $m$, both in the presence and absence of numerical effects.
+This provides an instructive example in which the negative impact of finite precision (reduced accuracy) is counterbalanced by a positive effect (reduced data requirements).
+A similar phenomenon has been reported for deterministic, equispaced sample points in polynomial extension frames~\cite{adcockFastStableApproximation2023}.

-As discussed for the Legendre + weighted Legendre basis in section~\ref{sec:deterministicsampling}, it is often preferred to use structured point sets, as they allow for the design of efficient least squares solvers such as the AZ algorithm for frame approximations~\cite{coppe2020az,herremansEfficientFunctionApproximation2024}.
-However, the analysis of deterministic sample sets is significantly more involved than that of random samples.
-An extensive analysis of equispaced sample points for polynomial extension frames is presented in~\cite{adcockFastStableApproximation2023}, which arrives at a very similar conclusion.